kalmhq/kalm/doc/tutorial-1-hello-world.md

 curl $INGRESS_HOST:$INGRESS_PORT
 ```

-if everything is ok, you should see something like this for the above `curl` command:
+If everything is ok, you should see something like this for the above `curl` command:

 ```shell
 # should see